Garlic powder: Manufacturing

 Garlic cloves are peeled and sliced.
 In most cases, the garlic is then heated to a temperature of between 150 and 160 C. The water is removed to a moisture content of about 6.5%.
 The dehydrated garlic is then further sliced, chopped, or minced until the powder is reduced to the desired particle size.

 Manufacturing garlic powder on a larger scale involves various steps, from extraction of the garlic bulbs to packaging the final powder.
 After harvesting the raw garlic, bulbs are cleaned under mild pressure to remove skin and separate the cloves.

 The garlic is then dehydrated using both historical and newly developed methods.
-While old methods, such as using natural elements of sun and wind to evaporate water from foodstuffs are still utilized in many parts of the world, new technology has enabled for more flexible and economically viable procedures such as vacuum and freeze drying.
+While old methods, such as using natural elements of sun and wind to evaporate water from foodstuffs are still utilized in many parts of the world, new technology has enabled for more flexible and economically viable procedures, such as vacuum and freeze drying.
 Once the garlic cloves are dried and dehydrated, they are powdered using large scale machines and powdering units.

 Milling is the process of using mechanical action to break down substances through rotary cutting.
 As powder processing generally includes additives and is done in a bulk scale, the milling process breaks down materials to the required size for suppliers.
 Milling may require a series of steps, from de-agglomeration to fine grinding.
-The four components include Delumpers, Conical mills, Hammermills and Fine grinders.
-The garlic powder industry utilises milling machinery in order to progress with large scale production.
-The integrated systems of the machine consist of Feeding and metering, Sifting, Conveying and Dust collection.
-Another major machine used in the process of creating garlic powder is a vacuum dehydrator, which takes all the moisture from the vegetable without spoiling colour, scent and taste.
-Freeze drying is also used in the garlic industry as an alternative to vacuum dryers.

-In India, on a scale of 300 tonnes of garlic powder production per year, the manpower required to operate the machinery and overlook the production units is 12 persons.
-The estimate for this scale of production is around two skilled workers, two semi skilled workers and eight helpers.
+The four components include delumpers, conical mills, hammermills and fine grinders.